 One man reportedly spent over a year panning for gold in the Scottish Highlands so that he could make wedding rings for both himself and his fiancé.
 That’s dedication for you.
 If you don’t fancy facing the elements to pan enough of the shiny stuff to forge your rings, but you do want to get creative and give making your own rings a go, goldsmith Mark Fenn, can help.

 “There’s such a difference in the narrative of a ring when its not been mass produced for the high street.
-A hand-made ring is authentic, honest and has a clean start.”Mark FennMark runs one-day wedding ring workshops where couples can visit his studio in Whitstable, Kent, and make their very own wedding rings.
+A hand-made ring is authentic, honest and has a clean start.”Mark FennMark runs one-day wedding ring workshops where couples can visit his studio in Capel Iwan, Carmarthenshire,West Wales and make their very own wedding rings.

 It’s an attractive offering.
-A day out by the sea in a town famous for its oysters, where you can get creative with your partner in the name of love, and walk away with two self-crafted wedding bands that you will both wear and treasure together.
+A day out or a weekend break in the beautiful rural Welsh Countryside, where you can get creative with your partner in the name of love, and walk away with two self-crafted wedding bands that you will both wear and treasure together.
 What’s not to love?

 “Exactly”, says Mark, “It’s a far cry from my old job in finance in Hackney.
 I actually started doing night classes in Silversmithing as a stress relief to my day job and loved it so much that I went on to train at London Metropolitan University and then University of Creative Arts where I earned my BA Hons in Silversmithing, Goldsmithing and Jewellery Making.